 Do teachers or supply teachers get specific discounts to help get a mortgage?

 There are specific lenders dedicated to helping teachers but I would not call them “discounted lenders” as a high street lender might actually work out cheaper for you.

 There have been previous schemes where it was possible to get discounts for clients that work in education but unfortunately at the moment there are none.

 Teachers may be counted as key workers for the purposes of housing schemes, particularly if they earn an income below a certain threshold but generally the products available will be the generic products available to the open market.

 What help can I get as a key worker teacher & why would I use a mortgage broker?

-The Alexander Southwell Mortgages appreciates the hard work and dedication, therefore all mortgages for teachers are completely FEE FREE mortgage Service, let us help you get on the property ladder.
+The Alexander Southwell Mortgages appreciates the hard work and dedication.
+We offer fee-free mortgage advice to help get you on the property ladder.